javascript-tutorial/en.javascript.info/3-animation/1-bezier-curve/article.md

 Here's the demo, and the explanation follow.

-Points can be moved by the mouse.
+Control points (1,2 and 3) can be moved by the mouse.
 Press the "play" button to run it.

 [iframe src="demo.svg?p=0,0,0.5,1,1,0&animate=1" height=370]